jacksonjw12/mbannister.github.io/_teaching/181m-f15/index.md

 [Department of Computer Science Academic Honesty Policy](//www.cs.pomona.edu/academichonesty); [Pomona College Academic Honesty Policy](http://catalog.pomona.edu/content.php?catoid=7&navoid=394).
 Unless the instructions for an assignment explicitly allow a form of collaboration, assume that the standard academic honesty policies apply.
 If for any reason you do not understand how the academic policies apply to a particular course or assignment, discuss your concerns with the teaching staff for the course.

-Submitted code may be analyzed by automated plagiarism detection software, which detects structural similarities in your code with other students submitted code (this quarter and in the past) and code available on internet repositories.
+Submitted code may be analyzed by automated plagiarism detection software, which detects structural similarities in your code with other students submitted code (this quarter and in the past) and code available on Internet repositories.

 All __exams__ will be closed-note, closed-book, closed-computer and individual effort.